 The camp cost includes transport, food, accommodation, admission to National Parks and services, games and activities, a group photo and a camp T-shirt.

-This 7-day tour ensures students enjoy a once in a lifetime bonding experience with their future Year 12 colleagues.
+The itinerary has been designed to be high energy, fun but also to offer an opportunity for reflection and personal growth.
+The 6 day tour departs in early December, ensuring students enjoy a once in a lifetime bonding experience with their future Year 12 colleagues.

 The end of 13 years of school is a significant moment in a young person’s life and schoolies is an important part of celebrating the end of the school years.
 For our students, we believe that schoolies has the potential to be a life changing experience that provides a stepping stone into the next stage of a young person’s life.
 With this in mind, we are very excited to once again be offering our Year 12 students an alternative schoolies experience in Cambodia.